 To what extent was the alliance against the Axis powers unified in values and postwar goals?

 What were the major allied differences on wartime strategy and goals and how were they resolved?

 Why and how did the United States attempt to preserve the Grand Alliance as American diplomats addressed European issues?

-Lay out the outlooks and objectives of the United States, Great Britain and the USSR, at the beginning of World War II with some sense of areas of convergence and disagreement.
+Analyze the objectives of the United States, Great Britain and the USSR at the beginning of World War II.

 Evaluate the Atlantic Charter and the Four Freedoms as alliance goals and weigh them against the experience of the Nazi-Soviet agreements of 1939.

-Explain why the methods used to obtain the surrender of the French North African government were controversial in Britain and the United States and also disruptive of alliance unity
+Evaluate the methods used to obtain the surrender of the French North African government and the impact of this strategy on the Alliance.

-Explain the ways in which the evolving military progress of the war affected diplomatic decision-making
+Examine how the ways in which the evolving military progress of the war affected diplomatic decision-making.

-Explain the ways in which the USSR, the United States, and Britain differed on the future of Germany.
+Evaluate the short and long term impact of the decisions made by the USSR, the United States, and Britain regarding the future of Germany.